tierklinik-dobersberg/cis-idm/README.md

 - Privacy (access to user profile fields) backed into Protobuf (see tierklinik-dobersberg/apis)
 - Stateless (uses [rqlite](https://rqlite.io) for storage) so it can be deployed multiple times for load-balancing.
+- Support user invites per mail
 - A `/validate` endpoint that can be used for proxy forward authentication as supported in [Traefik](https://doc.traefik.io/traefik/) or [Caddy](https://caddyserver.com/docs/caddyfile/directives/forward_auth).
 - A pretty **Self-Service Portal** UI:
   - Update / Manage profile / avatar picture.
-  - Change passwords
+  - Change passwords or reset via mail link
-  - Enroll 2FA
+  - Enroll 2FA (TOTP)
   - Enroll WebAuthN/Passkeys
   - Self registration (may optionally require a registration token) with either Password or WebAuthN
-  - Manage E-Mail addresses
+  - Manage E-Mail addresses and verify them
-  - Manage phone numbers
+  - Manage phone numbers and verify them using one-time security codes.
   - Manage addresses (delivery/billing/...)
   - Dark and Light mode :rocket: